Date: Due to the pandemic we are not able to run any courses but hope to be back late 2021

 Hypermobility, diagnosis, assessment and effects on development

-Practical Session 4 – treatment approaches to the infant leg
+Practical Session 3 – mobility and the infant leg

 - Be able to take a Paediatric case history and understand your legal & professional requirements for treating infants.